cbcrc/rc-oauth2-client/README.md

     Parameters:
     + `complete` //*Function*

-      Function delegate called once logout has completed, with signature
+      Optional - If set, the function delegate will be called once logout has completed, with signature
    ```javascript
     function(){}
     ```